 Every recruitment team has one.
 The much-loved Recruiting Funnel has accompanied us to many board presentations, greets us from office walls in the morning and shows us the hard-won success of our recruiting efforts on a dashboard in the evening.
 That’s why what I’m about to say could be a bit painful for many recruiters and employer branding experts.

-We must part with our recruiting funnel in 2019.
+We must part with our recruiting funnel.

 This rather linear concept ceased to meet the requirements of modern recruiting long ago.
 Sustainable HR departments must turn their funnel into a ‘flywheel’ – at Talentry we call it a ‘recruiting wheel’.
 Originally a machine element invented by James Watt (whose name can also be seen on today’s light bulbs), the flywheel begins where the funnel ends: with the hiring of the candidate.
 The recruiting wheel rotates continuously.
 And the candidate, not the job, is the center of attention.